nabs2011/nabs2011.github.io/_projects/becoming-an-analyst.md

 If that's hard to find, there are some great free datasets available online.
 My go-to is [Kaggle](https://www.kaggle.com/datasets?fileType=csv) but most government organisations also publish really interesting data, here's a link to [Singapore](https://data.gov.sg/) and [Australia's](https://data.gov.au/) two of the more comprehensive government data sources.

- My suggetion is to try and combine a few of these datasets.
+ My suggestion is to try and combine a few of these datasets.
 It's interesting to see the increase in education rates across countries.
 But cross-reference that against growth in GDP, is there some correlation?
 Think outside the box.